srl-ethz/diffPD_sim2real/README.md

 If you would like to enable multi-threading, set the thread_ct in the options object in the python script.
 The examples below all use a default of 4 threads for parallel processes.
 Using 1 will force the program to run sequentially.

 ### (Optional) Using Pardiso for the linear solver
 Let `PARDISO_HOME` be the folder that you saved your Pardiso license file and the binary file.
 For example, if `/home/pardiso/pardiso.lic` and `/home/pardiso/libpardiso600-GNU720-X86-64.so` are your license and binary files, then `PARDISO_HOME` should be set to `/home/pardiso`.
+Please note that the whole codebase relies on this particular Pardiso version --- newer or older Pardiso may cause some weird segmentation fault issues on the Python end.
+See the comments in `cpp/CMakeLists.txt` for details.
 - Set the environment variable `PARDISO_LIC_PATH`:
 ```
 export PARDISO_LIC_PATH=<PARDISO_HOME>